 https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API

-For this blog post, I wanted to try something different and, instead of using the built-in API, I wanted to use a Google service: Google Cloud Text-to-Speech.
+For this blog post, I wanted to try something different.
+Instead of using the built-in API, I wanted to use a Google service: Google Cloud Text-to-Speech.

-This service was made publicly available in August 2018 and complemented the already existing Speech-to-text service (see my previous blog post).
+This service was made publicly available in August 2018 and complements the already existing Speech-to-text service (see my previous blog post).

-The service is free until a certain amount of converted characters.
-At the time of writing this blog post, standard (non-WaveNet) voices are free until 4 million characters and then cost you USD 4.00 for each additional 1 million characters.
-WaveNet voices are free until 1 million characters and then cost USD 16.00 / 1 million characters.
+The service is free up to a certain amount of converted characters.
+At the time of writing this blog post, standard (non-WaveNet) voices are free up to 4 million characters and then cost USD 4.00 for each additional 1 million characters.
+WaveNet voices are free up to 1 million characters and then cost USD 16.00 per 1 million characters.
 Visit the homepage for the current prices: https://cloud.google.com/text-to-speech/

-These limits should be more than enough for experiments with the service without any cost.
+These limits should be more than enough for experimenting with the service without incurring any costs.

 Like most Google services, you need to authenticate a call to the service.
-For that, you first need to create a Google account (if you don't already have one) then go to the API Console, create a project, and add the Cloud Text-to-Speech API to the project.
+To do that, you first need to create a Google account (if you don't already have one).
+Then go to the API Console, create a project, and add the Cloud Text-to-Speech API to the project.
 Next, you have to create a Service Account Key in the Credentials menu.
 Select the Key type JSON and download the file.

 <dependency>